The publications from the Wyart lab are accessible on our website here: http://wyartlab.org/publications

-Find out recent news on twitter: Claire's @ClaireWyart and the lab @wyartlab
+Find out recent news of our lab on twitter: Claire's @ClaireWyart and the lab @wyartlab

 Our lab combines genetics, biophysics, physiology & behavior to understand how sensory inputs are integrated in the spinal cord during development and active locomotion.
 The lab discovered that neurons contacting the cerebrospinal fluid (CSF) in the spinal cord are mechanoreceptors detecting curvature of the spinal cord and CSF flow, which modulate the activity of spinal neurons controlling locomotion and posture.
 We use the transparent zebrafish larva to implement optical methods for manipulating and monitoring neuronal activity in motion.
 Our work aims to unravel the mechanisms by which interoceptive sensory inputs are integrated throughout life to form the spinal cord, and insure homeostasis in the mature stages.

 Prof. Hugues Pascal-Moussellard is a MD PhD and surgeon in charge of the orthopedic department of the Pitié-Salpêtrière hospital in Paris 13.
-He conducts with Laura Marie Hardy, Thomas Courtin and Prof. Alexis Brice a project aiming to decipher mutations associated with idiopathic scoliosis in humans.
+He conducts with Laura Marie Hardy, Thomas Courtin and Professor Alexis Brice a project aiming to decipher mutations associated with idiopathic scoliosis in humans.
+This project relies on Dr. Laura Marie-Hardy, a MD PhD and surgeon head of clinics in the orthopedic department of the Pitié-Salpêtrière hospital, working with Dr. Feng Quan in the team.
+Dr. Marie-Hardy is involved in a scoliosis project to identify genes involved in idiopathic scoliosis in humans in collaboration with Serge Zakine, as well as spinal cord injury.

 research